TRUE LIFE STORIES

 Registered participants are invited to speak to the group about your writing project.
 For example, you may choose to talk about what you’re writing, why you’re writing this particular piece, how long you’ve been working on it, what challenges you are currently facing, or what you hope to achieve at this Retreat.
 You will also have an opportunity to read from your work.

 Searching for Charlotte – Kate Forsyth & Belinda Murrell

 ‘Fuddling Up My Mucking Words Again’ – Kate Forsyth, Good Weekend

 As numbers for this retreat are strictly limited (6-12) registration forms and deposit/payments must be received before your place is secured.

 ROOMS, PRICES AND ACCOMMODATION

 Accommodation is allocated according to availability and your first preference at the time of booking.
 We have two private bedrooms with ensuite bathrooms, if this is your preference please book early.
-If you choose to share we’ll pair you with a like-minded roommate, or bring a friend!
+This retreat is an intimate group size of 8 guests only.